etgramli/BattleBrosBackend/README.md

   - translate card images
   - maybe: more languages, e.g. french
 - Prettification
+  - images of cards your opponent plays load slow -> preload all cards in background or something
+  - automatically resize cards/gamefield etc. to browser size
   - show changed power values and negated abilities on cards in play (red number over printed power value / red X over ability box)
   - highlight zones on the gamefield, where cards can be played
   - highlight zones where it is forbidden to play cards